bayesian-object-tracking/getting_started/README.md

 ### Addition documentation

-For additionl details about the robot tracking, please checkout the [dbrt](https://github.com/bayesian-object-tracking/dbrt/blob/master/README.md) package.
+For additional details about the robot tracking, please checkout the [dbrt](https://github.com/bayesian-object-tracking/dbrt/blob/master/README.md) package.

 ### How to cite